Pittsfield: Vincelette to serve on Greylock panel

 The Supervisory Committee’s three other members are chairman Anthony J. Rinaldi, Jean A. Doak and Daniel E. Donovan.

-Sheffield: March 1 deadline
+Sheffield: March 1 deadline for agricultural fund

 The Berkshire Taconic Community Foundation has set Friday, March 1 as the deadline to receive applications from nonprofit organizations or public entities to the Green Pastures Fund.